LavanyaBoopalan/data-pipelines-with-airflow/README.md

 # Data Pipelines with Airflow

-Welcome to the Data Pipelines with Airflow project!
-This endeavor will provide you with a solid understanding of Apache Airflow's core concepts.
-Your task involves creating custom operators to execute essential functions like staging data, populating a data warehouse, and validating data through the pipeline.
+This project involves creating custom operators to execute essential functions like staging data, populating a data warehouse, and validating data through the pipeline.

-To begin, we've equipped you with a project template that streamlines imports and includes four unimplemented operators.
-These operators need your attention to turn them into functional components of a data pipeline.
-The template also outlines tasks that must be interconnected for a coherent and logical data flow.

-A helper class containing all necessary SQL transformations is at your disposal.
-While you won't have to write the ETL processes, your responsibility lies in executing them using your custom operators.

 ## Initiating the Airflow Web Server
 Ensure [Docker Desktop](https://www.docker.com/products/docker-desktop/) is installed before proceeding.